-The Human Cell Atlas and Little Inventors are offering Key Stage 3 students (11-14 years) the chance to create a Cell-tacluar card game inspired by the pioneering scientific research being generated by Human Cell Atlas members.
+The Human Cell Atlas and Little Inventors are offering Key Stage 3 students (11-14 years) in the UK, the chance to create a Cell-tacluar card game inspired by the pioneering scientific research being generated by Human Cell Atlas members.

 The How to build a Human: Design A Card Game Challenge will stretch students’ imagination and develop their creativity and problem solving skills, whilst introducing topics around the Human Cell Atlas and how different tissues and cells within the body work.
 The Challenge is free to enter, complete with downloadable teaching resources that support delivery of the Key Stage 3 science curriculum through STEAM (Science, Technology, Engineering, Arts, Maths) led activity.